yifeiyin/BACKPACK/LaTeX/install.md

 > After installation, use `pdflatex [filename]` in command line to compile tex file.
 Or use TeXShop which comes with the installation package.

-## For Sublime Text, Read
+## Configure in Sublime Text

 ### [install Package Control](https://packagecontrol.io/installation)
 ### [install LaTeXTools](https://latextools.readthedocs.io/en/latest/install/)
- install Skim, imagemagick, ghostscript as instrcted
+^ install Skim, imagemagick, ghostscript as instrcted

 <!---
 ## Sublime Text Setup